 WE would like to thank Arthur Wright for delivering the messages at our service last week.

 A divine service is held on Thursday evenings at Littleport Village Hall in Main Street Littleport.
 Doors open at 6.40pm for spiritual healing, which takes place until 7.20pm for which there is no charge.

 This is followed by the service at 7.30pm.

 This week we have Jenny Gome as our guest medium who is new to our church and comes highly recommended.

 There is no charge for admittance to church and everyone is welcome.

-Please feel welcome to join us with an open mind and to be with like-minded people, sharing light refreshments which are served free and to chat amongst yourselves to bring the meeting to a happy close for the evening.
+Please feel welcome to join us with an open mind sharing light refreshments, which are served free.

-There is now an awareness course which will run monthly on Monday evenings in the hall, and for those interested in this, the next meeting is November 3.
+There is a monthly awareness course which will run on Monday evenings in the hall and for those interested in this the next meeting is on November 3.
 Numbers are limited, but contact Wendie to book your place.
 There is a small charge of £2.50 to cover the hall costs.